mahyarap/rss-reader/README.md

 * redis server as the message broker
 * PostGreSQL server as the database

-The is a summary of each service (except for postgres and redis) in the following paragraphs:
+You can find the summary of each service (except for postgres and redis) in the following paragraphs:

 The backend only exposes a REST API to be consumed by the frontend.
 Having an